When did Jim go to Paris?

 - Feast of Friends (1970) Documentary film by Paul Ferrara, Frank Lisciandro and Babe Hill

-- No One Here Gets Out Alive (1980) Biography by Jerry Hopkins and Danny Sugerman
+- No One Here Gets Out Alive (1980) Jim Morrison biography by Jerry Hopkins and Danny Sugerman